A Whale of a Good Time

 Let’s see… what else?
 Oh another small boat exhibit, a nice little lighthouse, a period salmon shack, a boat repair building showing us all the olden techniques, an oyster shack, a lobster shack, a huge scale model of the entire seaside town of Mystic – done in incredible detail.
 Oh look, an old running steamboat.
 Sigh.
 (I’m sighing from being overwhelmed, not out of boredom by any stretch!)

 Believe it or not, there are a few more acres – dedicated to the art of ship building and preservation.
 We didn’t spend much time at all there, as Damian was at the end of his ropewalk.
 We took a few minutes to check out the three-floored, large, and very nice Maritime art gallery before we hit the road for home.

-The Mystic Seaport, in a word, rules.
+The Mystic Seaport rules.